-The owner wishes to sell the entire group of claims for $4.25 million cash or $5 million with $400k down and the balance over 3 years.
-He will also consider a Joint Venture.
+The owner wishes to sell the entire group of claims for $3.4 million with terms.

 If you would like more information

 please email us

 Drilling hole # J5 at the Kelvin Project